stormpath/stormpath-documentation/source/reference.rst

 Password Strength
 ^^^^^^^^^^^^^^^^^

 The Password Strength Policy for a Directory can be modified through the Administrator Console and through the REST API.
-Password Strength Policy is part of the Directory’s Password Policy and can be accessed through the ``strength`` attribute.
+Password Strength Policy is part of the Directory’s Password Policy and can be accessed through the ``strength`` link.

 **Strength URL**